 While neurosurgeon Dr. Benjamin Carson's "powerful speech" at the National Prayer Breakfast two weeks ago has social conservatives rooting for him to run for president, he is unlikely to get the nod as the GOP's presidential nominee in 2016 if he decides to run says Georgetown University political pundit Professor Clyde Wilcox.

 "It was a pretty powerful speech.
 I do not think in the end it will make any difference in politics.
-He is not likely to be a serious candidate for president on the GOP side," wrote Wilcox in an e-mail to The Christian Post on Thursday.
+He is not likely to be a serious candidate for president on the GOP side," wrote Wilcox in an e-mail response to The Christian Post on Thursday.

-Wilcox also cited Carson's political inexperience as a factor against his candidacy.
+Wilcox also cited Dr. Carson's political inexperience as a factor against his candidacy.
 "If he says he wants to be President, from my point of view, he doesn't understand how politics works.
 When was the last time someone was elected President without ever having held public office?
 It's not an accident that we haven't done it in the last 20 years."

-African Americans, he said, are unlikely to be sufficiently convinced to support the Republican Party.
-"I'm sure a number of African Americans, including friends of mine, would say 'yeah that's true (Carson's speech), but is it enough to make me switch to the Republican Party?
-I don't think so.'
+African-Americans, he said, are unlikely to be sufficiently convinced to support the Republican Party.
+"I'm sure a number of African-Americans including friends of mine would say 'yeah that's true (Carson's speech), but is it enough to make me switch to the Republican Party?
+I don't think so'.

 "He may have a chance of being a vice presidential nominee but president?
 Probably not," said Wilcox.

 The big question, argues the Professor is where should Dr. Carson go from making such a big splash?
 He recommends that Dr. Carson should perhaps look into building a movement that would speak to the social conservative voice in both parties.

 Wilcox is a professor in the Government Department at Georgetown University, where he has taught for 20 years.
 He writes on a number of topics in American and Comparative politics, including religion and politics, gender politics, public opinion and electoral behavior, campaign finance, and science fiction and politics.